613 – Asset Seizure, Forfeiture, and Disposition of Contraband Property

 iii.
 After the bureau commander’s decision is indicated, the HCSO AFU will retain a copy of the use or share letter in the seizure case file, and the original will be forwarded by the HCSO AFU to the HCDAO AFD.

 NOTE: Disposition of contraband seized by grant-funded personnel may be governed by applicable grant guidelines.
 Any such guidelines should be consulted before disposition decisions are made.

-On the same date or earliest opportunity auction proceeds checks are received from the HCDAO AFD, submitting the proceeds and any associated paperwork to the HCSO Business Office for deposit into appropriate accounts;
+16. On the same date or earliest opportunity, auction proceeds checks are received from the HCDAO AFD, submitting the proceeds and any associated paperwork to the HCSO Business Office for deposit into appropriate accounts;

 The HCSO AFU commander shall conduct periodic internal audits, both scheduled and random, of all records and logs within the HCSO AFU pertaining to seizures, forfeitures, and auctions to ensure compliance and maintenance of records.
 These audits shall bear the commander’s signature and be recorded by date.

-Divisions or units seeking items they seized to be assigned to them after forfeiture should notify the HCSO Asset Forfeiture Unit by e-mail ([email protected]) within sixty (60) days of the original seizure date.
+A. Divisions or units seeking items they seized to be assigned to them after forfeiture should notify the AFU by e-mail within sixty (60) days of the original seizure date ([email protected]).

-Any bureau, division, unit or employee assigned a forfeited vehicle or other contraband will be responsible for keeping inventory of said item.
+D. Any bureau, division, unit, or employee assigned a forfeited vehicle or other contraband will be responsible for keeping inventory of said item.

-The amounts awarded to HCSO and presented by HCDAO must reconcile to amounts deposited with the Harris County Treasurer and amounts recorded in IFAS.
+B. The amounts awarded to HCSO and presented by HCDAO must reconcile to amounts deposited with the Harris County Treasurer and recorded in IFAS.